-Dr Oliver Janzer explains combinatorics in our latest Q&A. Dr Janzer will take up his post as a Junior Research Fellow in Mathematics in October.
+Dr Oliver Janzer explains combinatorics in our latest Q&A with Junior Research Fellows.

 Could you describe the difference between pure and applied mathematics?